 (most of the time).
 What I don't like is un-revised, unconsidered work and

+work that uses too much profanity.
+For years, you worked in the print shop industry, how did this interest come about?
 My aunt owned a bindery.
 When I was 15 years old I started working for her.
 She also sent her workers to different print

 shops to help when there was a big job.
 I learned to collate, work on a computerized machine that cut paper, and all kinds